antimof/UxPlay/README.txt

 Make sure that your distribution provides OpenSSL 1.1.1 or later, and libplist 2.0 or later.
 (This means Debian 10 "Buster", Ubuntu 18.04 or later.)
-If it doesnt, you may need to build and install these from source (see below).
+If it does not, you may need to build and install these from source (see below).

 You need a C/C++ compiler (e.g. g++) with the standard development